tjd1234/cmpt135spring2024/obsidian/135website2024/Calculating large powers.md

 >
 > This is why many websites insist that passwords include special characters, like digits or punctuations.
 Such passwords are much harder to guess.

+### Getting the Key
 But there is a problem: how do you communicate the *encryption key* to a site so it can decrypt your password?
 If you send `password.txt` to your bank, how does it get the encryption key `honeybee`?
 You have to send them the key somehow, and if you send it unencrypted over the web then hackers could copy it.
 But if you encrypt the key, then that encryption needs its own key: how do you send *that* key securely?
 There is no immediately obvious way around this problem.

+> One way to get the key to the bank is for you to physically deliver it to them, making sure no one sees it as you go to the bank.
+While that works, it can be slow, and you can only do it if the bank is geographically near you.
+Plus changing a password requires going back to the bank.

 The [RSA Cryptosystem](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) solves this problem using an idea called [public key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).
-Basically, the *bank* provides a special **public key** that anyone can use to encrypt a message that only the bank can decrypt.
-The bank does the decryption with a **private key** that they don’t share with anyone else.
-To send `password.txt` to the bank, you use the banks public encryption key to encrypt the file.
+Basically, the *bank* provides a special **public key** that anyone can use to *encrypt* a message.
+But only the bank is able to decrypt it.
+The bank does the decryption using a **private key** that they don’t share with anyone else.

-We won’t go into the mathematical details of [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) other than to highlight an intriguing fact: one part of the [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) algorithms requires calculating a large integer power such as $a^{65537}$.
+We won’t go into the details of how [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) works other than to highlight an intriguing fact: one step of the [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) algorithms requires calculating a large integer power, such as $a^{65537}$.
 For [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) to be practical, this large power must be calculated quickly.
 ## Calculating Large Integer Powers
 How can you calculate $a^{65537}$ *efficiently*?
 For our purposes, we define efficiency to be the number of multiplications needed to calculate the answer.
 ### Some Special Cases